From UFStarfleet LCARS

 The possibilities are endless, only limited by your own imagination.
 Involve your crew in coming up with ideas and recruitment drives.
-However, if you do require some assistance with ideas, please contact the UFS Chief of Staff.
+However, if you do require some assistance with ideas, please contact the UFS Chief of Administration.

 Once you have a crew, it is important that they remain engaged and active.
 As their leader, it is your responsibility to help them grow in their roles.
 This is critical especially for your new recruits, as they will look to the Ship`s Leadership for guidance.
 You will need to be aware of all the different sites and manuals available to the UFS Membership in general.

 As a base of knowledge, the main sites include the following: